phittipaldi/SolidSubdivision/methods_and_ procedures.md

 A good name should be the one who describe the role of the method or procedure.

+For those methods that doesn't return any value ("procedure"), let's name it with a verb.
+For example:  "calculateTax" or  "makePizza".

 Define a code style convention.
 Specially if you work with a team.
 ------------